benradstone/wandisco-documentation/docs/quickstarts/installation/cdh_sandbox_lhv_client-adlsg2_lan.md

 ## Next steps

-Follow our [CDH Sandbox LiveAnalytics testing guide](../testing/test-cdh-sandbox-liveanalytics.md) to replicate to your Databricks cluster.
+Follow our [CDH Sandbox LiveData for Databricks testing guide](../testing/test-cdh-sandbox-liveanalytics.md) to replicate to your Databricks cluster.

 ## Troubleshooting

-* If you are unable to access the Cloudera or Fusion UI, you may need admin assistance with your network configuration.
+* If you are unable to access the Cloudera or LiveData Plane UI, you may need admin assistance with your network configuration.
 See our [Azure specific troubleshooting](../troubleshooting/general_troubleshooting.md#unable-to-access-ambari-cloudera-or-fusion-ui-on-vm) section for more detail.

 * See our [Troubleshooting](../troubleshooting/cdh_sandbox_troubleshooting.md) guide for help with this install.